Television floor managers are the vital link between directors and those involved in a television production on the studio floor

 Look for job vacancies at:

 Training is usually carried out on the job, under the supervision of more experienced colleagues.
-You're most likely to enter the industry in a more junior or role and will pick up skills and experience, which will allow you to progress to the role of floor manager.
+You're most likely to enter the industry in a junior role and will pick up skills and experience, which will allow you to progress to the role of floor manager.

 Assistant floor managers work with the floor manager, who will delegate tasks to them.
 They may be in charge of props for the show or look after the audience, while the floor manager looks after the presenters and guests.
 Experience in an assistant role allows you to make an impression in order to progress to floor manager.